opentechschool-zurich/cpp-co-learning/intermediate-topics.md

 ## plan

 - 17.05.2016: doxygen by delf
-- 24.05.2016: introduction to design patterns by christian
+- 24.05.2016: introduction to design patterns by christian (+ instructions on compiling scribus by ale)
+- 1?.6.2016: exporting to epubepub

 ## ale